JaskaranSingh20/Mugs/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Netlify

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+I used Netlify to deploy this Next.js app and here is link to [Live Website]().

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.